openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/README.md

 [ObjectModelWithArgAndArgsProperties](docs/components/schema/object_model_with_arg_and_args_properties.ObjectModelWithArgAndArgsProperties.md) |
 [ObjectModelWithRefProps](docs/components/schema/object_model_with_ref_props.ObjectModelWithRefProps.md) | a model that includes properties which should stay primitive (String + Boolean) and one which is defined as a class, NumberWithValidations
 [ObjectWithAllOfWithReqTestPropFromUnsetAddProp](docs/components/schema/object_with_all_of_with_req_test_prop_from_unset_add_prop.ObjectWithAllOfWithReqTestPropFromUnsetAddProp.md) |
+[ObjectWithCollidingProperties](docs/components/schema/object_with_colliding_properties.ObjectWithCollidingProperties.md) | component with properties that have name collisions
 [ObjectWithDecimalProperties](docs/components/schema/object_with_decimal_properties.ObjectWithDecimalProperties.md) |
 [ObjectWithDifficultlyNamedProps](docs/components/schema/object_with_difficultly_named_props.ObjectWithDifficultlyNamedProps.md) | model with properties that have invalid names for python
 [ObjectWithInlineCompositionProperty](docs/components/schema/object_with_inline_composition_property.ObjectWithInlineCompositionProperty.md) |